Skip to content

 Maintain water quality for native fish, waterbugs, aquatic vegetation and other water-dependent animals

-Maintain the abundance, and improve the breeding and recruitment of migratory fish species, including short- finned eels, Australian grayling, tupong, broad-finned galaxias and common galaxias
+Maintain the abundance of migratory fish species, including short-finned eels, Australian grayling and tupong

-Maintain the abundance, and improve the breeding and recruitment of resident freshwater fish, including several species of galaxias, Australian smelt, big-headed gudgeon, Yarra pygmy perch, southern pygmy perch and river blackfish
+Maintain the abundance of resident freshwater fish, including several species of galaxias, Australian smelt, big-headed gudgeon, Yarra pygmy perch, southern pygmy perch and river blackfish

 Plant icon